ChurroC/churro-blog/README.md

 Going to use bun and turbopack to bleed irresponsibly

-Going to try to make most components and utils by myself for like tailwindMerge and drop
+Going to try to make most components and utils by myself

 Sites as rolemodels:
 https://nextjs.org